Emulator Issues #9009

 So why not set the GCPad and Wii Remote slots to all empty (or real wiimote) by default, and force the user to "connect" emulated controllers the first time (by selecting them in the dropdown)?
 Or, at the very least, require users to do that with Wii Remotes.
 That way, if a user has configured a GCPad and tries to play xenoblade (the most common instance of this error), the game would pop up a "wii remote not connected error", instead of continuing on but not being controllable.
 As a bonus, it would better emulate the console. :)

-#2 Updated by JosJuice almost 5 years ago
+#2 Updated by JosJuice over 5 years ago

 Nintendo doesn't have the same situation (with mapped PC controllers) as us, which is why they haven't done much to prevent this problem.
 In other situations, like using the Wii U GamePad with vWii, they do tell users that the GamePad won't work every time they press a button.